In this REST Assured tutorial, I am going to share with you how to evaluate the JSON content returned in the Response Body of HTTP Response.

 http://localhost:8888/users/Y3vWa8QwjK0DW6NmvB4HsXIV9gHg1q

-And because we might be using Spring Security, I will include the Authorization Header containing the JSON Web Token:
+Since we might be using Spring Security, I will include the Authorization Header that contains the JSON Web Token:

 Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJ0ZXN0QHRlc3QuY29tIiwiZXhwIjoxNTI5NDIwMjQzfQ.qepmpAizfH9QHNygKM-7fhhkpvJSYMUOQOTKemLeYCcy2E1yrFNxA61YCqio7rWGUmSz3KE2osqlo-7LhWzRTQ